romanospapanikolaou/angular-appointment-app/README.md

    ```
 5. Open your browser and navigate to [http://localhost:4200/](http://localhost:4200/) to view the app.

+## Usage

+Once the application is running, follow these steps to use the appointment app:

+1. **Add an appointment:**

+   - Enter the appointment details in the input field.
+   - Press Enter or click the "Add" button to add the appointment to the list.

+2. **Delete an appointment:**

+   - Hover over the appointment you want to delete.
+   - Click on the delete icon to remove the task from the list or press backspace.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to this project, feel free to submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.